preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 8. Set the Properties.

-Available properties depends on how the Page Type for News is set up.
+Available properties depends on how the page type for news is set up.
 Here's an example:

 .. image:: news-properties-border-new2.png

-+ **Article Date**: Todays date is added to the field.
++ **Article date**: Todays date is added to the field.
 The date can be edited if needed.
-In a news list, the articles are sorted on Article Date.
+In a news list, the articles are sorted on Article date.
 If you're working on an article for a while, the date will not be updated automatically, so you may have to edit it before publishing.
-+ **Page Contact**: This is shown under the image on the news article's page.
++ **Page contact**: This is shown under the image on the news article's page.
 Your name is added automatically.
-If someone else should be the Page Contact, remove your name and add the colleague's name.
+If someone else should be the page contact, remove your name and add the colleague's name.
-+ **Top Story**: Regard it as "a very important news setting", if present.
++ **TopsStory**: Regard it as "a very important news setting", if present.
 In certain news listings, top stories can be viewed differently from other news.

-Metadata tagging for News can be set up in many ways and also used in many ways, for example to display different news articles for different user groups.
-"Promoted Until", "News Channel", "Location", "Mandatory Read" and "Keywords" are examples of metadata, and you will receive information from your organization about how to use the metadata.
+Metadata tagging for news can be set up in many ways and also used in many ways, for example to display different news articles for different user groups.
+"Promoted until", "News channel", "Location", "Mandatory read" and "Keywords" are examples of metadata, and you will receive information from your organization about how to use them.

 9. When you're done here, click "Next".